Should I Avoid Taking The Stress Anxiety Depression Test?

 Talk to Someone

 Stress, anxiety, and depression affect almost everyone at some point of their lives.
 Approximately 40 million adults in the United States have one of these disorders.
 It is when these feelings are allowed to take over your day to day activities that they become a problem.
-And just because you have a problem, it does not mean you will have to take medication or anything.
 You may just need someone to talk to.
 There are plenty of websites nowadays where you can speak to a certified psychologist or therapist without even having to set an appointment or leave the house.
 As a matter of fact, it has become the new normal to see a psychiatrist or therapist online rather than in person because of all the technology that makes it possible.

 In fact, a recent publication looked at several different studies to examine whether cognitive behavior therapy was comparable on a computer versus face to face.
 CBT is one of the more common types of talk therapy.
 It can be used not only to treat many mental health disorders, including anxiety and depression, but to help anyone learn how to handle stressful situations better.
 The authors found that CBT was as effective online as it was in person, and that an online option is likely more appealing for people located in rural communities.